Axway/streams-open-docs/content/en/docs/install/amplify-central-integration.md

 linkTitle: Integrate with Amplify Central Marketplace
 weight: 15
 date: 2022-04-26
-description: Connect Streams to Amplify Central and integrate with the Amplify Marketplace
+description: Connect Streams to Amplify Central to leverage tools like the Amplify Marketplace, where you can expose your Streams assets.
 ---

 Follow this section to integrate Streams with [Amplify Central](https://docs.axway.com/bundle/amplify-central/page/docs/index.html).